-A Holter monitor uses electrodes and a recording device to track your heart's rhythm for 24 to 72 hours.
-Your doctor can print an electrocardiogram strip using the data on the recording device to see your heart's rhythm during the period you wore the monitor.
+A Holter monitor uses electrodes and a recording device to track the heart's rhythm for 24 to 72 hours.
+A health care provider can print an electrocardiogram strip using the data on the recording device to see the heart's rhythm during the period the monitor was worn.

-Some personal devices, such as smart watches, offer electrocardiogram monitoring.
-Ask your doctor if this is an option for you.
+Some personal devices, such as smartwatches, offer electrocardiogram monitoring.
+Ask your health care provider if this is an option for you.

 Products & Services

 A health care provider may recommend a Holter monitor if you have:

 - Signs and symptoms of an irregular heart rhythm (arrhythmia)

 - Unexplained fainting